oboehmer/CLEUR20-CXTA/docs/01-basic.md

 This file is a robotframework test file, and you notice different sections:

-- the **Settings** section contains the libraries we want to load.
+- The **Settings** section contains the libraries we want to load.
 For this lab, we are using the _CXTA_ library and a set of libraries which are defined in the resource file _cxta.robot_.
 This file is bundled with the cxta libraries on the container, you can examine it via `more /venv/lib/python3.6/site-packages/CXTA/robot/cxta.robot` if you're interested.

 - The **Variables** section allows you define variables which you can use in other sections of the file.
 Here we only define the ${testbed} variable which contains the location of the testbed.yaml file which contains the access information to the devices we'll be interacting with.